ryan-a-baker/spot-instance-webhook/readme.md

 Now, get the CA bundle from your current context, so the cert that was signed by the K8S api can be trusted

-`kubectl get configmap -n kube-system extension-apiserver-authentication -o=jsonpath='{.data.client-ca-file}' | base64 | tr -d '\n'`
+`kubectl config view --raw --minify --flatten -o jsonpath='{.clusters[].cluster.certificate-authority-data}'`

-This, you'll want to place in your values file for the `CABundle:` value
+This, you'll want to place in your values file for the `CABundle:` value (minus the %)

 Finally, deploy the chart: